cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 between strategies.
 So in addition to the ``dummy-sw-root`` subdirectory, each strategy has its own modulepath tree subdirectory underneath ``doc/example/compiler-etc-dependencies``.
-There are some minor differences between the modulefiles for the Modulerc-based strategy depending on whether Environment Modules 3.x or 4.x is being used, so we actually have two trees for that case (``modulerc3`` and ``modulerc4``).
+There are some minor differences between the modulefiles for the :ref:`Modulerc-based_strategy` depending on whether Environment Modules 3.x or 4.x is being used, so we actually have two trees for that case (``modulerc3`` and ``modulerc4``).